Trump is going public by taking advantage of Wall Street's blank-check boom - KRDO

 The media company has agreed to combine with Digital World Acquisition Corp., a blank check company that exists solely to merge with private firms to take them public.

-The Nasdaq-listed shell company is led by Patrick Orlando, who is also the CEO of Yunhong International, a SPAC based in Wuhan, China, according to fillings.
-The blank check company’s shares surged 70% Thursday morning following the news.
+The Nasdaq-listed shell company is led by Patrick Orlando, who is also the CEO of Yunhong International, a SPAC based in Wuhan, China, according to filings.

+The blank check company’s shares nearly quadrupled on Thursday, finishing up 357%.

 Unlike other SPACs, this deal calls for bringing public a new entity that has little to no track record.
 The latest filings did not indicate how much revenue — if any — Trump Media & Technology Group generates.
 But it’s likely to be minimal given that the firm’s social media platform has not launched yet.